DominicThorpe/iridescent_compiler/README.md

 ## State of Development

-Currently working on implementing target code generation for the MIPS architecture.
+Currently working on implementing target code generation for the MIPS architecture with a focus on type casting.
 The following features still need to be implemented:
  - [ ] Type casting